nrminor/give-a-sheet/README.md

 but more pipelines will be added in the future.

 Usage: give_a_sheet [OPTIONS] [COMMAND]

 Commands:
- viral-recon  Generate an input samplesheet for `nf-core/viralrecon`. scrnaseq     Generate an input samplesheet for `nf-core/scrnaseq`. help         Print this message or the help of the given subcommand(s)
+ viralrecon  Generate an input samplesheet for `nf-core/viralrecon`. scrnaseq    Generate an input samplesheet for `nf-core/scrnaseq`. help        Print this message or the help of the given subcommand(s)

 Options:
  -v, --verbose...
 Increase logging verbosity